 Cochrane’s Copy Edit Support team provides a copy-editing service for protocols and reviews ahead of publication, working alongside Cochrane Review Groups to enhance clarity and readability.
-Copy Edit Support is part of Cochrane's Editorial and Methods Department (formerly the Cochrane Editorial Unit) and supports the publication of high-quality Cochrane Reviews.
+Copy Edit Support is part of Cochrane's Editorial and Methods Department and supports the publication of high-quality Cochrane Reviews.
 Copy Edit Support was set up in 2004 by Cochrane’s publisher, Wiley, which continues to support the service.
 In January 2014 management of Copy Edit Support was transferred to Cochrane.

 What are the standards used for copy-editing?